sisl/PyroRL/paper/paper.md

 ## Modeling the Spread of Wildfires

-Finally, our stochastic wildfire model is taken from Julian, et al. [@Julian2018]:
+Finally, our stochastic wildfire model is based on prior work [@Julian2018]:

 ### Fuel